stain/ro-crate-paper/manuscript.md

 Carole Goble
 : Conceptualization, Funding acquisition, Methodology, Project administration, Supervision, Visualization, Writing – review \& editing

-We would also like to thank for contributions from:
+We would also like to acknowledge contributions from:

 Finn Bacall